 Up to $0.90 million, 2018-2019

 The Nauru Improved Health initiative supports Nauru's Health Sector Strategy to deliver improvements in health outcomes.
 In 2018, this includes funding for a hospital operations manager within the Ministry of Health and Medical Services.
 Australia is currently undertaking an independent evaluation of its health sector support to Nauru, which will make recommendations for a refocused and improved investment over the period 2018-2020.

 The Nauru Health Support Program will strengthen Nauru’s health system and scale-up primary health care relating to non-communicable diseases.
 This will involve facilitating access to necessary drugs and equipment, information and skilled human resources and augmenting Nauru's health management capacity.
 The Program will builds on Australia's comparative advantage in health policy development, planning, and systems strengthening.
 Funding of $1.4 million to the World Health Organisation for one component - delivering a campaign on non-communicable diseases, was announced by the Assistant Minister for International Development and the Pacific, Senator Anne Ruston, on 5 September 2018 at the Pacific Islands Forum.

 Nauru Improved Education

-Australia is providing funds to employ additional teachers and improve internet connections in schools.
-A new building for the University of the South Pacific in Nauru will be completed within the 'Learning Village' that will also provide a new national library and teaching rooms for other tertiary institutions.
-A technical and vocational education and training (TVET) curriculum will be implemented to provide more internationally recognised TVET certificates and improve future job prospects of students.
+Australia is providing funds to employ additional teachers and upgrade existing qualifications.
+A new campus for the University of the South Pacific in Nauru was opened in May 2018 within the 'Learning Village' along with a national library and teaching rooms for other technical and vocational learning.